Wensan-Git/Personal-Projects/README.md

 # Personal-Projects
-This repo contains the smaller projects that I have done: including many Data Structures and Machine Learning model implementations, and multiple designed games.
+This repo contains the smaller projects that I have self-conducted: including many Data Structures and Machine Learning model implementations, and multiple designed games.